EJCarron/companies_house_interface/README.md

 - saving csvs writes multiple csv files, so you must provide a path to an existing directory that you wish to write to rather than a path to the .csv files that you want to create.

+> [!Warning]
+> The save_x_path arguments are destructive, they will overwrite any contents of files stored at save locations.

 - **loadjsoncreategraph**
 - **loadjsonsavecsvs**